danieljwilson/cold-hand/ARTICLE.md

 **Methodological notes**

 Institutional-level data was only included for Bachelor’s degree-granting universities with at least 200 enrolled undergraduates.
-A minimum of 30 responses are necessary for a data point to exist.
-The average was calculated by averaging across the 2849 institutions included in the dataset.
+A minimum of 30 responses are necessary for a data point to exist; colleges without sufficient data were excluded.
+The average was calculated by averaging across the 2061 institutions included in the dataset.